City Council · 9:00 AM · Council Chambers, City Hall

 Applies if: Representing any party with an active interest in this specific case

-Why now: The April 22 agenda lists 19 zoning cases with 17 carrying matching staff and City Plan Commission recommendations, making Z-25-000177 — which passed CPC 14-0 twice — a prime candidate for a single batch vote that forecloses any further floor discussion.
+Context: The April 22 agenda lists 19 zoning cases with 17 carrying matching staff and City Plan Commission recommendations, making Z-25-000177 — which passed CPC 14-0 twice — a prime candidate for a single batch vote that forecloses any further floor discussion.

-What to do: Contact the council office for the district covering S. Polk Street before today's meeting starts to request this case be individually called rather than grouped with the other zoning cases carrying matching staff and commission recommendations — once a batch vote is called, there is no floor opportunity to address the incomplete City Plan Commission record or present the applicant.
+Recommended: Contact the council office for the district covering S. Polk Street before today's meeting starts to request this case be individually called rather than grouped with the other zoning cases carrying matching staff and commission recommendations — once a batch vote is called, there is no floor opportunity to address the incomplete City Plan Commission record or present the applicant.

 Deed Restriction Termination at Fouraker Street (Z-25-000202)